-These stories through the written word is a gift to our ancestors.
-Think about the future [you may not be living, but bear with me].
-Imagine your children sitting around a table with steaming mugs of coffee or tea sharing family stories, and, of course, missing you tremendously.
-A pause in the conversation as they struggle to share what they learned growing up from the stories told around tables by family members.
-The conversations run dry of memories so they pull out “the box” and read aloud about our funny lives, which authenticate their discussions, thus themselves.
-They will know deeply who they are from what we share about ourselves.
+Picture the future [you may not be living, but bear with me].
+Imagine your children sitting around a table with steaming mugs of coffee or tea sharing family stories, and, of course, missing us tremendously.
+A pause in the conversation as they struggle to share what they learned from the stories told around the family table.
+The conversations run dry of memories so they pull out “the memory box” and read aloud how we struggled and laughed and loved.
+Through their tears they will know who they are from what we shared about ourselves.

-Your stories matter more than you can imagine.
+Please know that your stories DO matter MORE than you can imagine.